-The Lynchburg College Board of Trustees has unanimously endorsed Vision 2020, an ambitious strategic plan that will guide the College as it expands undergraduate and graduate programs, updates facilities, and fosters engagement among alumni and friends.
+The University of Lynchburg Board of Trustees has unanimously endorsed Vision 2020, an ambitious strategic plan that will guide the College as it expands undergraduate and graduate programs, updates facilities, and fosters engagement among alumni and friends.

 Although several aspects of the plan, including its timeline, remain flexible, the board’s approval allows LC administrators, faculty, and staff to pursue the projects and initiatives outlined in the plan.
 Vision 2020 is available for review at http://vision2020.lynchburg.edu.

 “Vision 2020 represents the best of what University of Lynchburg has aspired to be for decades — a college that offers students opportunities that enrich their lives and careers,” said Dr. Kenneth R. Garren, president of LC.
 “By executing this strategic plan, we will serve more students, provide them with an excellent educational experience, and prepare them for all aspects of life in a global society.”

 The primary goal of Vision 2020 is student engagement, which is supported by initiatives such as a new general education program, improved diversity of the student body and faculty, and one of the top Division III athletic programs in the country.
 The College aims to score in the top 10 percent nationally in 10 areas measured by the National Survey of Student Engagement.
 Faculty and staff will ensure that every student participates in several high-impact educational practices, such as internships, simulation, and study abroad.

 To support enhancements to the student experience, Vision 2020 outlines improvements for facilities and infrastructure.
 Renovation and construction projects will improve academic facilities, such as buildings for science, nursing, and psychology instruction; residence halls; and athletic facilities, such as Wake Field House and Turner Gymnasium.
 The College will reconfigure classrooms to support active learning teaching methods.